jab/bidict/docs/other-bidict-types.rst

 ##################################

-In CPython 3.6+ and all versions of PyPy, :class:`dict` (which bidicts are built on by default) preserves insertion order.
+In CPython 3.6+ and all versions of PyPy, :class:`dict` preserves insertion order.
-Given that, can you get away with using an unordered bidict in places where you need an order-preserving bidirectional mapping?
+Since bidicts are built on top of dicts, can we get away with using an unordered bidict in places where you need an order-preserving bidirectional mapping?

-Of course, this assumes you don't need the additional APIs offered only by :class:`~bidict.OrderedBidict`, such as :meth:`popitem(last=False) <bidict.OrderedBidict.popitem>`, which makes it suitable for use as a FIFO queue.
+(Assume we don't need the additional APIs offered only by :class:`~bidict.OrderedBidict`, such as :meth:`popitem(last=False) <bidict.OrderedBidict.popitem>`.)

 Consider this example: